 Paying Your Taxes

 Paying taxes depends on who you are.
 For someone who is a salaried worker, you never have to worry about actually setting aside pay for your taxes.
-It is taken out of your check automatically and then at tax time you figure out if you owe more or if the government owes you a refund.
+It is taken out of your check automatically and then at tax time when you file taxes online or with your tax preparer you figure out if you owe more or if the government owes you a refund.
 For business owners, however, paying taxes can be a very difficult thing.
 You have to pay four times every year and you need to guess how much money you will make when you make a payment.
 You never know what your salary will be at the end of the year, and so when that time comes, you either have to pay more taxes or you get a refund from the government.
 It can be a difficult system to understand, but it works for most people.
 You simply write the government a check every three months and then at the end of the year you file your tax returns like any other civilian.

 Knowing the taxes required and staying ahead of the curve is essential for any business person.
 You need to make sure you understand what is going on so you never get audited.
 You also have other taxes you need to pay if you are a business owner with many employees.
 For example, you must pay payroll taxes and other taxes to keep in the good graces of the IRS.
 For people who are self-employed, you have to pay a self-employment tax that goes towards Social Security and Medicare.

 What Happens During Your Audit